openlawteam/tribute-discord-service/src/webhook-tasks/runners/README.md

 **Add runners for `./events` and `./actions`.**

-Runners establish the processes which watch for events and run actions.
+Runners establish the processes which watch for any events and run any actions.

 **Updating which runners are executed**